Have you had the curiosity to know who the Connect4Climate team is?

 - Team Members

-Giulia C. Braga is a communications professional passionate about the role of visual media and the arts in creating a better world.
+Giulia C. Braga is a communications professional passionate about exploring the role of visual media and the arts in creating a better world.
 She coordinates Connect4Climate’s engagement with creative industries, as well as the Film4Climate global campaign dedicated to greening the silver screen.
-At Connect4Climate, she also works as creative and production senior consultant for several high-profile projects and events, including the recent “Fiat Lux: Illuminating Our Common Home” public art projection.
+At Connect4Climate, she also works as creative and production senior consultant for several high-profile projects and events, including the recent “Fiat Lux: Illuminating Our Common Home” public art display.

 Max Thabiso Edkins is the climate change expert at Connect4Climate.
 He brings eight years of climate experience to the team.
 Max has contributed to South African climate and renewable energy policy, lectured in Masters classes, and trained local communities in Namibia, Tanzania, and Kenya.
 He is passionate about translating climate science and solutions into engaging communication that will lead to concrete action.
 He has also worked as an ecologist, a marine biologist, a photographer, and a filmmaker.
 Max was raised in Lesotho, Germany, and South Africa.

 Francis Dobbs worked in UK television and independent film production before moving to the World Bank Group media division 25 years ago.
 At the World Bank he ran a production unit resoinsible for the production of a variety of videos and television documentaries on development issues.
 Francis now helps the Connect4Climate team plan and execute the program’s communications projects.